Efficient Low-Redundancy Codes for Correcting Multiple Deletions: Introduction

 To get lower redundancy, our approach departs from the introduction of explicit buffers, as they use up too many redundant bits.
-Our key idea is to use patterns that occur frequently in the string {\em themselves} as ``implicit" buffers, so we have no redundancy wasted for introducing buffers.
-Since an adversary could delete a portion of an implicit buffer thereby foiling our approach, we use multiple implicit patterns and form a separate ``hash" for each pattern (which will protect the intervening blocks against $k$ errors).
-Since many strings have very few short patterns (such as as the all $0$'s string), we first use a {\em pattern enriching} encoding procedure to ensure that there are sufficiently many patterns.
-The number of implicit patterns is enough so that less than half of them can be corrupted by an adversary in any choice of $k$ deletions.
+Our key idea is to use patterns that occur frequently in the string {\em themselves} as implicit buffers, so we have no redundancy wasted for introducing buffers.
+For example, if the substring ``00110111'' occurs frequently in the string, we can use it as a buffer to separate the string into short blocks.
+Since an adversary could foil our approach by deleting a bit that is part of an implicit buffer, we use multiple implicit patterns and form a separate ``hash" for each pattern (the hash will protect the intervening blocks against $k$ errors).
+Since some strings have very few suitable short patterns (such as the all $0$'s string), we first use a {\em pattern enriching} encoding procedure to ensure that there are sufficiently many patterns.
+The number of implicit patterns is enough so that less than half of them are corrupted by an adversary for any choice of $k$ deletions.
 Then, we can decode the string using each pattern and take the majority vote of the resulting decodings.
-The final transmitted string bundles the {\em pattern rich} string, a hash describing the pattern enriching procedure, and the hash for each pattern.
-The two hashes are protected with a less efficient $k$-bit deletion code (with $o(n)$ redundancy) so that we can immediately decode them.
+The final codeword bundles the {\em pattern rich} string, a hash describing the pattern enriching procedure (allowing one to recover the original string from the pattern rich string), and the hash for each pattern.